Derm DMs: Why Does Redness Linger After a Pimple Is Gone?

 I’ll admit that, even against my better judgment, I’m one to pick, prod and pop my pimples.
-As a result, the area gets inflamed and irritated and (my least favorite part), really red looking.
-The rosy color is to be expected while my pimple is filled with pus — but why does the bright red hue linger on my skin so long after my zit has been popped?
-To find out why my skin holds visible redness long after my pimple has passed, deflated and seemingly healed, I turned to board-certified dermatologist and founder of Surface Deep Dr. Alicia Zalka and board-certified dermatologist Dr. Morgan Rabach of LM Medical.
-Ahead, they’re sharing why redness occurs, why it lingers and how to reduce the appearance of it.
+As a result, the area tends to get inflamed and irritated and really red.
+The rosy color is to be expected while my pimple is still filled with pus, but why does the bright red hue linger on my skin so long after the zit has been popped?
+To find out why my skin remains visibly red long after the pimple has seemingly healed, I turned to Dr. Alicia Zalka, Connecticut-based board-certified dermatologist and founder of skincare brand Surface Deep, and Dr. Morgan Rabach, New York City-based board-certified dermatologist, to share why redness occurs, why it lingers and how to reduce its appearance.

 Why Does Redness Remain When the Pimple Is Gone?